-GentleBrook is a not-for-profit social purpose enterprise with a vision of connecting people and community through services and businesses opportunities.
+GentleBrook is a not-for-profit social purpose enterprise with a vision of connecting people and community through services and business opportunities.

 GentleBrook was founded in 1974 by Glen and Lois Yoder, along with a caring and compassionate group of church and community leaders, to provide a home for individuals with developmental disabilities.
 Hartville Homes — now called Hartville Meadows — the first facility, opened in 1982 as a 32-bed residential home.

 Today, GentleBrook provides services and supports that span the lifetime needs of individuals with intellectual and developmental disabilities, youth, and older adults.
 These services and supports include residential options, academies, adult day programs, vocational training, and recreational programs.

 By focusing on potential and not limitations,